This is the first short story that I've written, outside of high school. Called, The Transparent Chain

 Funny part being, he already had her interested.
 But she kept it so well hidden, that no one could tell.
 Not even God.

-I may be a complete mess, but it's with complete finesse.
+A complete mess, with complete finesse.

 Sailor Candy Moderator